-- BCC's Mission and Goals are: clearly understood and deeply embraced across the campus; widely publicized; and used to drive budgeting, planning and decision-making. - Mission and Goal review, assessment, revision and development, formalized as part of the Institutional Planning, Budgeting and Assessment Model (IPBAM) since 1999, routinely engages in collaborative participation among all campus stakeholders. - BCC's mission and goals are well aligned with each other, CUNY's mission and goals, and MSCHE expectations. - BCC has created a wealth of knowledge (through robust assessment initiatives and programs) about how specific efforts have led to improvements and innovations (in support of the College Mission and Goals).
+- BCC's mission and goals are: clearly understood and deeply embraced across the campus; widely publicized; and used to drive budgeting, planning and decision-making.
+They are aligned with each other, with CUNY's mission and goals, and with MSCHE expectations. - BCC's Academic Master Plan (AMP) provides comprehensive analysis and evidence to inform future directions for academic programming at the College.